-Chimney breasts and fireplaces

-Repair category 1

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.
+Fireplaces have been removed/covered over.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The property is in reasonably good decorative order.
+Notes The property is in reasonable decorative order.